linuxdroid/linuxdroid-apt-repo/README.rst

 The published folder can be made available at a publicly accessible ``$REPO_URL`` using any method:

-1. By running termux-apt-repository on a web server directly.
+1. By running linuxdroid-apt-repository on a web server directly.
 2. Using rsync:
    ``rsync --delete -r <apt-repository-directory> your.host:path/to/folder``.
 3. Creating a zip or tar file and unpacking it at a web server.